 The probes on the arrayed beads can be stripped off, and the beads can be labeled again with another set of probes.
 This is important to verify the mutants using a dye-switch approach.

-Prepare the dye switch solution by mixing Titanium Taq buffer 1x, 0.2mM dNTPs, and 1µM each of A592 ACHwt, A488 ACHmut, A532 TDIIwt, and A647 TDIImut, along with Titanium Taq polymerase at 0.02U/µL
+Prepare the dye switch solution by mixing Titanium Taq buffer 1x, 0.2mM dNTPs, and 1µM each of A592 ACHwt, A488 ACHmut, A532 TDIIwt, and A647 TDIImut, along with Titanium Taq polymerase at 0.02U/µL.

 Remove the glue from the cover slip sealed on the slide and then the cover slip (24x40x1mm) by adding a few drops of TE buffer around the edges.
 The cover slip quickly floats on the excess TE buffer and can be lifted without bead loss.